sethmichel/Distributed-AI-Data-Infrastructure/Services/Service_A/service_A_design.md

     - partition
         - a folder inside of a drawer. so data needs to choose a topic to go into (drawer), then pick a folder to go into (partition). unlike topics which are just names, a partition is where the data lives on disk
         - it's a subsection of a server/broker

+Best practice note
+- at least once pattern
+    - kafka keeps a pointer (called 'offset") of the last message my consumer finishes. if I don't commit then then if I crash and restart kafka will send the same data again. if I commit early before writing to the db's, and crash, I lose the data forever. this is a "at least once" pattern. the cost is 1 network request to kafka; but since we're batching it's not that bad

+Confusing bits about kafka
+    - kafka is famously hard to use
+    - during setup you'll likely see errors, but you can likely ignore them. it gives errors for tons of stuff because there's so many config options
+    - on startup, it produces a ton of logs. you can't make sense of them all. it's logs for kafka's internals, not your program. for example, if you use a 1 partition system, you'll see startup logs refernceing partition 17 and 51 - those are fine, they're internal

 Example ideal kafka setup
     - Generate 3 brokers (servers) (a,b,c). broker a gets the data, it copies that data to broker b and c. thus if broker a breaks, broker b takes over, etc.